 Research and studies show that social economy in Québec has a long history and is fairly well developed.
 As mentioned previously, this approach dates back to the early 20th Century.
 One of the best known worldwide is the Desjardins Caisses populaires (Credit Unions) that is now one of the largest savings and credit cooperatives in the world.
 About 80% of the population are member, and it is the main financial institution in the province, larger than the private banks.
 Cooperatives have been developed in most sectors of the economy and support for cooperatives has been part of government policies for at least half a century.
 This was done in good part by providing facilitating legal status in the cooperative laws.
 Besides cooperatives, many non-profit entities are also considered part of the social economy when they run a business.
 In some cases, social economy enterprises such as in housekeeping for the elderly or the handicapped, they are indistinctly either a cooperative or a non-profit business.
 The OECD Local Economic and Employment Development (LEED) programme has published books that have chapters that go into detail on social economy in Québec.
 In one book (Lévesque, Mendell and Laville, 2009) the authors compare social economy in Europe and in Canada.
 Another book (Girard, 2009) describes social co-operatives which have substantially grown in Québec.

 In 1996, due to rising unemployment and pressure to balance the budget, the government convened a Social and Economic Summit.
-Besides the traditional social partners (business, state and the unions), community organisations, including people involved in the CEDC organisations mentioned above, were invited.
+Besides the traditional social partners (business, state and the unions), community organizations, including people involved in the CEDC organizations mentioned above, were invited.

-In order to implement this strategy adopted by the government, a support network, the Chantier de l’économie sociale du Québec, was set up to promote and organise this new strategy.
+In order to implement this strategy adopted by the government, a support network, the Chantier de l’économie sociale du Québec, was set up to promote and organize this new strategy.
 Fifteen years later, the social economy strategy is still part of the government social and economic programmes and is considered a success.
-For example, over the first ten years, 1996 to 2006, about 60 000 full time jobs were created (LINK).
+For example, over the first ten years, 1996 to 2006, about 60,000 full time jobs were created (LINK).

 The official definition of social economy in Québec - proposed by the working group and adopted by the government - is similar to the historic definition established in France with the first cooperatives in the 19th century.
 The ownership and governance are the main factors: